Insulin, Glucagon, and Somatostatin

 |General||Increased cell growth|

-Hyperglycaemia occurs in diabetes due to decreased peripheral utilisation as a glucose uptake is reduced due to absence of or resistance to insulin.
+Hyperglycaemia occurs in diabetes due to decreased peripheral utilisation as glucose uptake is reduced due to absence of or resistance to insulin.
 In addition, the suppressive effect of insulin on hepatic gluconeogenesis is absent or reduced.

 Glucagon is a polypeptide hormone, and is: